fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 Add the service todo-backend to the docker-compose file <i>todo-app/docker-compose.dev.yml</i> in development mode.

-Add a new location to the <i>nginx.dev.conf</i> so that requests to _/api_ are proxied to the backend.
+Add a new location to the <i>nginx.dev.conf</i> file, so that requests to _/api_ are proxied to the backend.
 Something like this should do the trick:

 ```conf
   server {